-If you create bootable USB Drive having Windows 8, Windows 7, Windows XP files it will be far better than these files is stored separately on different USB Drives.
+If you create bootable USB Drive having Windows 8, Windows 7, Windows XP files it will be far better than these files are stored separately on different USB Drives.
 Everyone knows how to install Windows XP, 7, 8/8.1 separately.
-But, here we are providing tips for you to how to install Windows XP, 7, 8/8.1 from the same USB drive.
-There is a need for some Windows Files like Windows XP ISO file Or DVD, Windows 7 ISO file, Windows 8/8.1 ISO file or 8GB+ USB flash drive.
+But, here we are providing tips for you on how to install Windows XP, 7, 8/8.1 from the same USB drive.
+There is a need for some Windows Files like Windows XP ISO file Or DVD, Windows 7 ISO file, Windows 8/8.1 ISO file, or 8GB+ USB flash drive.

 - Win 8 or 8.1 ISO File,

 - Flash Drive having more than 8GB space.

 How To Install Windows 8/8.1, Windows 7, XP From One USB Drive

 Step 1: – You have to connect your 8GB + USB Flash drive to your PC/Laptop.
 Backup all data of USB driver before proceeding because it will be erased while making it Bootable.

 Step 2: – Download the newest version of WinSetupFromUSB zip file.
 Extract the zip file to get winSetup From USB folder containing separate files for x86 and x64 versions of windows.

 Step 3: – Twice click on anyone of the WinSetupFromUSB.exe (x86) or WinSetupFromUSB.exe (x64) to access the software as your suitable windows is running.